roseyume/tails-of-kafka/README.md

 - Create a topic 'NeighborhoodUpdates" with a partition of 1
 - Create a producer 'Buddy' configured for the topic 'NeighborhoodUpdates' and use the 💬 button to send messages

-Check your work:
+# ✅ Check Your Work
  - In the "Topic Management" section of the dashboard, your newly created topic should appear.
  - The "Producer Management" area should display your producer, and the number of messages sent should be greater than 0

 ## 📦 Scenario 2: Consume Your First Message

 What Is a Consumer in Kafka?
 A consumer reads messages from a topic.
 It can start from the earliest or latest message depending on the offset configuration.

-We'll get more into offset managment later.
+In Kafka, offsets are crucial for tracking a consumer’s position within a partition.
+Each message in a Kafka partition is assigned a unique sequential number called an offset.
+The offset indicates the consumer’s progress by marking which messages have been read.

 Objective: Learn how messages flow from the topic to a consumer.

-- Create a consumer 'Pixie' configured for topic 'NeighborhoodUpdates, consumer group 'cat-consumers' and auto offset reset 'earliest'
+- Create a consumer 'Pixie' configured for topic 'NeighborhoodUpdates, consumer group 'cat-consumers' and auto offset reset 'earliest'.

-Check your work:
+# ✅ Check Your Work
- - The "Consumers Messages" panel should show incoming messages.
+ - The "Consumed Messages" panel should show all the messages produced to the topic 'NeighborhoodUpdates.

 ## 📦 Scenario 3: Late to the news!
 “Oh!
 Oh!
 Me too!
 I want to get the neighborhood gossip!” ~ Sammy